-4.2 Socioeconomic Baseline of the Affected Households and Lands
+4.2 Socioeconomic Baseline of the Affected Households and Information on Affected Lands

-Within the scope of the field study, a total of 10 households and 29 PAPs were reached.
-The average age of 37.25 years suggests a relatively mature population.
-In the household with household code 42, the 90-year-old elderly woman is the oldest individual among the PAPs.
-The average household size of 2.9 indicates small to medium-sized families.
-The population is fairly balanced between males and females, with a slight male majority (55.2%).
+Within the scope of the field study, a total of 34 households and 111 PAPs were reached.
+The average age of 42.7 years suggests a relatively mature population.
+In the household with household code 04, the 90-year-old elderly woman is the oldest individual among the PAPs.
+The population is fairly balanced between males and females, with a slight male majority (51.4%).

-As it is shown in Figure 4.1, a significant portion of the population has completed primary education (41.4%), while a notable percentage has attained higher education (20.7%).
+As it is shown in Figure 4.1, more than half of the population has completed primary education (57.7%), while a notable percentage has attained secondary education (18%) and a minority (9% has attained higher level education.

-Figure 4.1: Education Status (%)
+Figure 4.1: Education Status

-The population is engaged in various occupations, with a notable proportion involved in farming, housework and studying (each one of them consist of 20.7% of the total population).
-The presence of paid employees and retirees suggests a mix of working-age PAPs and older adults (see Figure 4.2).
+The data below indicates that farmers (30.6%) and housewives (28.8%) constitute the largest group in the population.
+Besides, a small proportion (10.8%) is employed on a salary basis.
+The presence of paid employees and retirees (4.5%) suggests a mix of working-age PAPs and older adults (see Figure 4.2).

-Figure 4.2: Occupational Status (%)
+Figure 4.2: Occupational Status